2024–25 Western Michigan Broncos women's basketball team

-The 2024–25 Western Michigan Broncos women's basketball team represents Western Michigan University during the 2024–25 NCAA Division I women's basketball season.
-The Broncos, led by 13th-year head coach Shane Clipfell, play their home games at University Arena in Kalamazoo, Michigan as members of the Mid-American Conference (MAC).
+The 2024–25 Western Michigan Broncos women's basketball team represented Western Michigan University during the 2024–25 NCAA Division I women's basketball season.
+The Broncos, led by 13th-year head coach Shane Clipfell, played their home games at University Arena in Kalamazoo, Michigan as members of the Mid-American Conference (MAC).

 The Broncos finished the season 12–18, 8–10 in MAC play, to finish in eighth place.

 Previous season

 The Broncos finished the 2023–24 season 12–13, 7–7 in MAC play, to finish in eighth place.
 They were defeated by top-seeded Toledo in the quarterfinals of the MAC tournament.

 Preseason

 On October 22, 2024, the MAC released the preseason coaches poll.
 Western Michigan was picked to finish tenth in the MAC regular season.